CSCfi/csc-user-guide/docs/accounts/how-to-create-new-project.md

 Please note that LUMI access is provided only with SSH keys, not with passwords.
 After you have received an acceptance confirmation email for your LUMI project request, please [upload your public SSH key to MyCSC according to the instructions](../computing/connecting.md#setting-up-ssh-keys).

 For further information on LUMI projects please visit [Users in Finland](https://www.lumi-supercomputer.eu/get-started-2021/users-in-finland/){:target="_blank"}

+## Student

+A student can be the project manager of the student project.
+Please read the [Getting started with the Student Project](../support/tutorials/student_quick.md) carefully and then you can continue with the instructions below.

+The student category is reserved for [free-of-charge](https://research.csc.fi/free-of-charge-use-cases){:target="_blank"} use cases.
+This category project is a fixed time (maximum of 6 months, non-extendable), fixed resource and is designed to support student's work with higher educational institutes' courses.
+Please note, that all data is deleted at the end of the project.

+6. Fill in the course dates and field of science.
+7. Please have a look at our terms and conditions and confirm your acceptance.
+8. Click **Create project**.

+The easiest way to add possible other students to a student project is to use an [invitation link](how-to-add-members-to-project.md#using-invitation-link).